Skip to content

-Your new men's or women's shoes should be waterproofed immediately after purchase.
+You should waterproof your new men's or women's shoes immediately after purchase.
 Waterproofing is an important step for a long shoe life.
-Be sure to note that different waterproofing sprays are used for different materials and types of leather.
-In general, waterproofing protects against dirt and moisture and also facilitates regular cleaning.
-Your shoes should be treated with waterproofing spray all over: always include the soles and heels.
-Does the heel cap pinch during "break-in"?
-You can find a tip for this under "Tips & Tricks."
+It is important to note that different waterproofing sprays are used for different materials and types of leather.
+In general, waterproofing protects against dirt and moisture and also makes regular cleaning easier.
+Your shoes should be treated all over with waterproofing spray: soles and heels should therefore always be included.
+Does the heel cap pinch when "breaking in"?
+You can find a tip on this under "Tips & tricks".

-Leather shoes, in particular, require more thorough care than shoes made of other materials, as leather is more susceptible to scratches, water stains, or discoloration.
-The right care products will preserve the leather's typical properties and original appearance.
+Leather shoes in particular require more extensive care than shoes made of other materials, as leather is more susceptible to scratches, water stains or discoloration.
+The right care products maintain the typical leather properties and original appearance.

-Leather is generally a very absorbent material and therefore needs to be protected from moisture.
-Various environmental influences reduce the natural wax and fat content, which is crucial for the flexibility and suppleness of leather shoes.
-A wide selection of waxes, oils, and fats supports you in leather care.
-The specific needs of each type of leather must be considered when choosing a care product, and appropriate products must be carefully selected.
+Leather is generally a very absorbent material and must therefore be protected from moisture.
+Various environmental influences reduce the natural wax and grease content, which is extremely important for the flexibility and suppleness of leather shoes.
+A large selection of waxes, oils and greases support you in leather care.
+The special requirements of the respective type of leather must be taken into account when choosing the care product and the appropriate products must be selected carefully.

 Choosing the right care accessories also plays an important role!
-In addition to a classic shoe brush, a cotton cloth, shoe eraser, and polishing cloth are helpful components of a thorough shoe care routine.
+In addition to a classic shoe brush, a cotton cloth, shoe eraser and polishing cloth are helpful components of thorough shoe care.

-Important steps after using care products: Let the shoe dry thoroughly and then polish it with a cloth.
-For optimal leather care, clean the shoes regularly.
-We describe how to properly care for different types of leather in our care tips below.
+Important measure after using care products: Allow the shoe to dry thoroughly and then polish it with a cloth.
+For optimum leather care, shoes should be cleaned again at regular intervals.
+We describe how to care for the different types of leather correctly in our care tips below.

 Suede care tips

 When caring for suede shoes, you should generally avoid using shoe polish!
-Gently brush suede shoes against the grain with a rubber or brass wire bristle.
-This will usually remove even stains and coarse dirt.
-If stubborn stains are causing problems, they can be carefully removed with fine sandpaper.
-For stuck-on stains, it's helpful to use a very fine steel brush.
-Even in this case, remove the stuck-on stains with great sensitivity.
-After cleaning, you can spray the leather – open-pored suede can be optimally protected with a special waterproofing spray.
+Carefully treat suede shoes with a rubber or brass wire bristle against the grain of the leather.
+This usually removes stains and coarse dirt.
+If stubborn stains on suede cause problems, they can be carefully removed with fine sandpaper.
+It is helpful to use a very fine steel brush to remove stuck-on stains.
+In this case too, remove the stuck-on stains with great sensitivity.
+After cleaning, you can spray - open-pored suede can be optimally protected by using a special waterproofing spray.

 Care tips for smooth leather

-In general, using a horsehair brush is recommended for cleaning smooth leather.
-Fine leather types should be treated with a soft brush or cloth.
-Smooth leather shoes can be best protected with a tube-based cream or leather lotion, which should be applied every eight to ten weeks.
-Shoe polish and lotion contain waxes and oils that penetrate the leather evenly after the water content evaporates, preventing potential soiling.
-If you're in a hurry, smooth leather shoes can also be cleaned with self-shining care products.
-This eliminates the need for polishing afterward.
+In general, the use of a horsehair brush is recommended when cleaning smooth leather.
+Fine types of leather should be treated with a soft brush or cloth.
+Smooth leather shoes are best protected with a tube of shoe polish or leather lotion, which should be applied every eight to ten weeks.
+Shoe polish and lotion contain waxes and oils which, once the water has evaporated, penetrate the leather evenly and prevent possible soiling.
+If you're in a hurry, smooth leather shoes can also be cleaned with self-polishing care products.
+You can then do without polishing afterwards.

-Nubuck leather shoes contain a high proportion of natural waxes and oils.
-Sponges, crepe, or rubber brushes are suitable for cleaning these shoes.
-The nubuck leather should not be rubbed, but rather lightly brushed with a brush.
-To maintain the surface, we recommend using special waxes.
-These provide particularly gentle care and can also act as a waterproofing agent.
-Finally, you can polish the leather shoes lightly with a soft cloth.
+Leather shoes made from nubuck leather have a high proportion of natural waxes and fats.
+Sponges and crepe or rubber brushes are suitable for cleaning these shoes.
+Nubuck leather should not be rubbed, but lightly brushed over the leather.
+The use of special waxes is recommended to keep the surface in optimum condition.
+These provide particularly gentle care and can also impregnate the leather.
+Finally, you can polish the leather shoes with a soft cloth.

 Putting on and taking off

-Put on and take off your shoes as gently as possible!
-Your shoes will thank you if you loosen the laces or buckles before each change.
+Put on and take off as gently as possible!
+Your shoe will thank you if you loosen the laces or buckles before each change.

-After taking off your warm and usually slightly damp shoes, you should immediately fit them with a wooden shoe tree.
+After taking off your shoes, you should put a wooden shoe tree directly on the warm and usually slightly damp shoes.
 A wooden or foam shoe tree promotes the drying process and can also absorb some odors.
-The tension helps the shoe retain its shape and also reduces creases in the leather.
+The tension helps the shoe to keep its shape and also reduces creases in the leather.

-Please never step on the heel or heel cap while pulling your foot out.
-This could damage the heel cap or, in the worst case, break the heel.
-If necessary, a boot jack can help you remove the boots if it's too difficult to do by hand.
+Please never step on the heel or heel cap and pull your foot out.
+Otherwise the heel cap could be damaged or, in the worst case, the heel could break off.
+If necessary, you can also use a boot jack to help you remove your boots if it is too difficult to do by hand.

-Shoes are exposed to particular stress and therefore require appropriate care.
+Shoes are exposed to particular stresses and therefore require appropriate care.

 Regular care

-Regular cleaning is essential for long-lasting enjoyment of your bugatti shoes!
-Always include the soles and heels in your cleaning routine.
-When caring for shoes, it's important to first remove any dust and dirt from the surface with a brush or soft cloth to keep them shiny.
-The rule is: Don't polish shoes that aren't clean!
-Then, apply shoe polish, wax, or oil with a cloth for more shine, and finally, apply the waterproofing spray.
-Minor scratches can be easily removed with a suitable shoe wax.
+Regular cleaning is essential if you want to enjoy your bugatti shoes for a long time!
+You should always include soles and heels in the cleaning process.
+When caring for your shoes, it is important to first remove any dust and dirt from the surface with a brush or soft cloth to keep them shiny.
+The rule is: don't clean shoes that aren't clean!
+Then apply shoe polish, waxes or oils with a cloth for more shine and finally the waterproofing spray.
+You can easily remove minor scratches with a suitable shoe wax.

-After polishing, polish the shoe to a high shine with a fine brush.
-All care products and waterproofing sprays should be applied according to the manufacturer's instructions.
-Since there are many types of leather, specific care instructions must be observed.
-Shoe polishes, etc., and waterproofing sprays protect against dirt and moisture.
-However, the right care products only facilitate regular care; they do not replace it.
-We present all our tips under "Leather Care."
+Then use a fine brush to polish the shoe treated with shoe polish to a high gloss.
+All care products and the waterproofing spray should be left to work according to the manufacturer's instructions.
+As there are many types of leather, special care instructions must be observed.
+Shoe polishes and the like as well as waterproofing sprays protect against dirt and moisture.
+However, the right care products only make regular care easier, they do not replace it.
+We present all our tips under "Leather care".

-TIP NO. 2: AFTER WEARING, YOU SHOULD GIVE YOUR SHOES A BREAK – ONE-DAY BREAKS TO AIR THEM OUT ARE ADVISABLE.
+TIP NO.2: YOU SHOULD GIVE YOUR SHOES A BREAK AFTER WEARING THEM - ONE-DAY BREAKS TO AIR THEM OUT ARE ADVISABLE.

 After wearing

-After taking off your shoes, while they're still warm and usually slightly damp, you should immediately fit them with a wooden shoe tree.
-A wooden shoe tree promotes the natural drying process and can also absorb some odors.
-The tension helps the shoe retain its shape and also reduces creases in the leather.
+After taking off your shoes, you should put a wooden shoe tree on them while they are still warm and usually slightly damp.
+A wooden shoe tree promotes the natural drying process - and can also partially absorb odors.
+The tension helps the shoe to keep its shape and also reduces creases in the leather.

 TIPS & TRICKS NO.1

-For this, you'll need a small hammer, a soft cloth, and something round to stuff the heels.
-A filled plastic bottle, for example, is a good option for padding; you can press it into the heel cap to provide support.
-Once you've stuffed the heel from the inside, place the cloth over the pressure point from the outside.
+You will need a small hammer, a soft cloth and something round to stuff the heels.
+A filled plastic bottle is suitable for padding, which you can press into the heel cap to hold it in place.
+Once you have stuffed the heel from the inside, place the cloth over the pressure point from the outside.
 The cloth protects the leather from scratches.
-Do you have a firm grip on everything?
-Now you can gently tap the leather.
-Check regularly to make sure the heel cap is sufficiently soft and no longer presses.
+Do you have a firm grip?
+Then you can now work the leather with very light tapping.
+Check regularly whether the heel cap is sufficiently soft and no longer pinches.

 TIPS & TRICKS NO.2